You may have noticed small, green caterpillars on your cabbage plants. These pests are likely cabbage loopers.

 6. Spinosad

-You also have the option of using spinosad, another substance that is toxic to these cabbage pests.
+You also have the option to use spinosad, another substance toxic to these cabbage pests.

-It also works well on gypsy moths, broccoli worms, fall webworms, and beet armyworms.
+It also works well on spongy moth caterpillars, broccoli worms, fall webworms, and beet armyworms.
 That’s why it is popular in organic farming.

 7. Diatomaceous Earth